-Languages: English only Geographical Areas: Worldwide Chronological Periods: Prehistory to the present Subject Areas and Collecting Levels: Since the books in the collection rotate into the general collection relatively quickly, it is difficult to assign a collecting level Materials Selected: Books-media.
+Languages: English only

+Subject Areas and Collecting Levels: Since the books in the collection rotate into the general collection relatively quickly, it is difficult to assign a collecting level

+Materials Selected: Books-media.
 Collection consists of currently popular materials.

 Books remain in the collection for six months and then integrate into the general collection.